-Zero-Sen Rabaul Ni Ari was translated into English in 1978 as Flight Into Conquest (also out of print).
-It's the same book, Henry says, yet miraculously it had sprouted new material on how he bested one of America's most famous pilots.
-Indeed, it had an artist's rendering of Kawato's Zero in combat with Boyington's Corsair with fuselage number 86 (which wasn't flown that day by Boyington).
+Zero-Sen Rabaul Ni Ari was translated into English in 1978 as Flight Into Conquest (used copies may be available at Amazon).
+It's the same book, Henry says, yet miraculously it has sprouted new material on how he bested one of America's most famous pilots.
+Indeed, it has an artist's rendering of Kawato's Zero in combat with Boyington's Corsair with fuselage number 86 (which wasn't flown that day by Boyington).
 As he now told the story, Kawato spotted the Corsair over Duke of York Island, being chased by several other Zeros.

 "I kept my cool and waited until I had the right distance.
 After 15 or 16 rounds of 20 mm gunfire, some hitting the cabin near the cockpit, it started to smoke a little, but no flames.
 He rolled over to the right and went into a dive, but I was able to stay with him....
 As he was going over Rabaul where our base was located, I was thinking how far this Corsair (F4U) would be able to escape me."

 Interviewed later by Henry Sakaida, Boyington scoffed at this account.
 He was nowhere near Duke of York or Rabaul itself; he had used the term "Rabaul" in his book, as the Marine pilots did, to refer to the general area, not necessarily to the port itself.